 (1) Adjustment Records.
 Adjustment records shall be reported with the appropriate positive or negative fields with the medical, pharmacy, and dental claims file submissions.
 Negative values shall contain the negative sign before the value.
 No sign shall appear before a positive value.

-(2) Capitated Claims.
-Claims for capitated services shall be reported with medical claims file submissions.
-A capitated services claim shall include one summary record per member per month, regardless of whether any services were provided to the member in a given month and, when appropriate, separate service records for each service provided under a capitated service contract.
-All records must be flagged as capitated services.
-Specific instructions are provided below and in Appendix D-1.
-For capitated claims that may also be 42 CFR Part 2 SUD-related, follow the additional instructions in Appendix D-1.
+(2) Capitated Payment Arrangements.
+A capitated payment record shall be reported for every month that a member is covered under a particular payment arrangement.
+In addition, capitated service records shall be included in the medical claims file, if any services were provided to the member in a given month.
+Specific instructions for reporting capitated payments and services are provided below.
+For capitated payment arrangements that a payor indicates are 42 CFR Part 2 SUD-related, the payor shall provide a de-identified payment record in the capitated payments file and a de-identified capitated service record in the medical claims file for every SUD-related service provided.
+Associated 42 CFR Part 2 SUD-related payment and service records shall contain the same CSUM IDs.
+Follow the additional instructions in Appendices D-1 and G-1.

-Summary Record.
+Payment Record.
 The purpose of a capitation payment summary record is to indicate the payment made to a provider each month for a member covered by a capitated service contract, regardless of whether any services were provided to the member in a given month.
-Only one summary claim record or line is reported per member per month on a capitated service contract.
-All data fields should be treated as the data fields on any other claim, except the following ones, which are populated or left blank as specified: Paid Amount (MC063) is the per member per month amount paid to a provider; Payment Arrangement Type Indicator (MC331) is ‘09’; Procedure Code (MC055) is left blank; Service Dates (MC059 and MC060), respectively, are the first and last days of the month covered by the payment; and Quantity (MC061) is ‘1’.
+Only one summary claim record or lineper member per month on a capitated service contract is reported in the capitated payments file, as specified in Appendix G-1.

 Service Record.
-Separate service lines shall be included for each service provided under a capitated service contract.
+Separate service lines for each service provided under a capitated service contract shall be reported in the medical claims file, Appendix D-1, and flagged as capitated services.
 If no services were provided to a member on a capitated service contract in a given month, then no service lines are reported.
 All data fields should be treated as on any other claim, except for the following ones, which are populated or left blank as specified: Paid Amount (MC063) is ‘0’; Payment Arrangement Type Indicator field (MC331) is ‘09’; the Procedure Code (MC055) for the specific procedure or service; Service Line Dates (MC334 and MC335) for the specific procedure or service; and the appropriate Quantity (MC061) greater than or equal to ‘1’.

 (3) Claims Records.
 Records for the medical, pharmacy, and dental claims file submissions shall be reported at the visit, service, or prescription level.
 The submission of the medical, pharmacy, and dental claims is based upon the paid dates and not upon the dates of service associated with the claims.